Sleep and mental health

 How much sleep do young people need?

 Our sleeping rhythms and needs change as we get older.
-Although we may feel we can manage on a certain amount of sleep, there are recommended times for overall health.
+Although we may feel we can manage with a certain amount of sleep, there are recommended times for overall health.

 Teenagers need between eight to ten hours sleep a night, though they are more likely to get around seven.
 Adults require a bit less; between eight and nine hours.
 These guidelines may seem ambitious, or even unrealistic.
 But sleep is essential for your health and for cognitive functions like learning.

 Research has proven when school start times are put forward to allow students to get more sleep, it leads to an increase in academic performance.
 In a 2018 study, a Seattle High School delayed its start time by an hour and saw a 4.5% increase in the median grades of the students.
 It also saw an improvement in attendance.

 It is possible to sleep too much (over ten hours regularly).
 Find out the right amount of sleep for you within these guidelines to feel rested when you wake.